Found 72 Results

 Zanzibar Island, along with Pemba Island to the north, are referred to as the Spice Islands.
 Zanzibar is best known as a tropical beach paradise, which is easily combined with a safari in Tanzania or Kenya.
 The history here harks back to ancient trade routes.
 In Stone Town, Indo-Arabic influences intertwine with African Swahili origins to create a heady fusion of sights, sounds and scents.
 Whether you're looking for the culture and bustle of historic cobbled streets in Stone Town or the peaceful beaches and the warm Indian Ocean with its dhow trips and excellent diving, Zanzibar is simply paradise.

 Zambia is one of the undiscovered jewels of Africa.
-The country's warm, welcoming people, and uncrowded and remote game reserves, make Zambia at top safari destination.
-Apart from the world-famous Victoria Falls it has a wealth of lesser-known, pristine national parks which are home to a huge variety of wildlife.
+The country's warm, welcoming people, and uncrowded and remote game reserves, make Zambia a top safari destination.
+Apart from the world-famous Victoria Falls, it has a wealth of lesser-known, pristine national parks which are home to a huge variety of wildlife.

 The city of Windhoek, Namibia's capital, lies in a wide valley surrounded by the Khomas Highland, Auas mountains and Eros mountains at the epicentre of this desert country.
 The country's only fully-fledged city, Windhoek is the heart of modern Namibia – the cultural, economic, political, social and travel hub where it all happens.
 This small, yet, cosmopolitan city is a clean and friendly destination, with enough of a buzz to make it exciting, without being too chaotic.
 The city centre around Independence Avenue is compact and can easily be explored on foot, making for enjoyable and laid-back sightseeing.